 To configure our transformation, we’ll first need to add a new Format to the Source Transform stage.
 Click on the stage, then on the Add Format button.
 You’ll then be asked to provide a name for the Format; for this tutorial, we’ll simply use EDI Transformation.

 With the new Format added, you should see the Source Transformation screen now showing configuration panels for both a Transformation Module and for XSLT.
 In the Transformation Module drop-down, select the EDI transformation module.
 This is the component that facilitates transformations between EDI and XML formats.
-There’s not a lot of configuration required here, but we’ll cover each item below:
+There are several important configuration items here: